What do you need to know about the UAE laws regulating romantic relationships between two people?

 How Sharia Law affects couples

 With the boom of economy in the UAE, a lot of foreigners decide to go to the UAE especially in cities like Dubai and potentially start a family.
-It might be considered normal in most places to live together for a while at first before deciding to get married.
+It might be considered normal in most places to have children at first before deciding to get married.
 You have to be careful as this is considered illegal in Sharia Law.
-The law strictly punishes unmarried couples who live in the same house.
-If caught, can be up to 1 year in jail followed by deportation to your home country.
-There are plenty of cases for this that was published by the Gulf News,
+The law strictly punishes such violators.

 Are there any laws we are missing?
 Please let us know in the comments and we will happily add them!